hpdobrica/digital-garden-public/K8S Node Controller.md

 date : 07-11-2021
 ---

-Node Controller is responsible for monitoring the status of the [[K8S Node]]s and keeping them in the desired state.
-It does this through the [[K8S Apiserver]].
+Node Controller is responsible for monitoring the status of the [[Public/K8S Node]]s and keeping them in the desired state.
+It does this through the [[Public/K8S Apiserver]].

 This is the workflow by which Node Controller works:
-- If a new node is created, Node Controller will assign it a [[CIDR]] block.
+- If a new node is created, Node Controller will assign it a [[Public/CIDR]] block.
 - it checks the status of the nodes every 5 seconds
 - if it stops receiving heartbeat from a node, that node is marked as unreachable after the grace period of 40 seconds
 - after it's marked unreachable, it has 5 minutes to come back up
-- if it doesn't, pods get evicted from that node, and get provisioned to the healthy ones (if they are a part of a [[K8S Replicaset]])
+- if it doesn't, pods get evicted from that node, and get provisioned to the healthy ones (if they are a part of a [[Public/K8S Replicaset]])

 -----